sayandebnath-creator/sayandebnath-creator/README.md

 ## About Me 🚀:
-🚀 Full Stack Developer | React, Next.js, Python | Ai Enthusiast
+🚀 Full Stack Developer | React, Next.js, Python | Ai/Ml Enthusiast

 Full Stack Developer at Cogzin Technologies, specializing in React, Next.js, and Python.
 Experienced in building and deploying scalable applications with Docker, configuring CI/CD pipelines, and managing SSL-secured production environments.
 Passionate about integrating AI-driven features into web applications, focusing on intelligent retrieval systems and contextual user experiences.
 Proficient in Node.js, Express, MongoDB, MySQL, Redux, and Tailwind CSS—with a strong emphasis on secure authentication, robust backend architecture, and responsive, high-performance UIs.